chinazhangchao/list_spider/README.md

   ListSpider.add_task(article_list)
 end

-#get_one is a simple function for one taskstruct situation
+#get_one is a simpler function for one taskstruct situation, it is equal to get_list with a one taskstruct array.
 ListSpider.get_one(TaskStruct.new('http://www.yinwang.org/', CustomConfig::DIR+'index.html', parse_method: method(:parse_index_item)), max: 50)

 ```